lucia15/Image-Quality-Assessment/README.md

 Then calculate several correlation and concordance coefficients between the generated data and the Mean Opinion Score (MOS) values of TID2013 images.
 Finally we rank the indices according to their overall performance.

+All this process can be replicated for any set of quality indices.

 *IQA_indices.py* implements the Mean Square Error (MSE), Signal to Noise Ratio (SNR), Peak Signal to Noise Ratio (PSNR) and Weighted Signal to Noise
 Ratio (WSNR), the Universal Quality Index (UQI), the Structural Similarity Index (SSIM) and Multi-scale Structural Similarity Index (MSSIM), Noise
 Quality Measure (NQM), Visual Information Fidelity (VIF), the Gradient Magnitude Similarity Mean (GMSM), the Gradient Magnitude Similarity